aleksifuna/alx-system_engineering-devops/README.md

+# System engineering devops
-This repository contains scripts for 0x00.
-Shell, basics tasks
+## This repository contains shell scripts for Shell for devops projects.